Arjen Robben. One of the most consistent and electrifying performers of his generation, albeit one of the most under appreciated.

 Sound advice.
 Despite only breaking the 30-game barrier in one of his 18 campaigns to date due to injury – hamstring troubles, for the most part - Robben is a player who has continually defied expectation.
 He has become quicker with age and more deadly.

-Quite the tally for a midfielder, albeit nothing out-of-the-ordinary for Robben, who has hit at least 15 goals and assists combined in all but two of his eight full Bundesliga seasons to date.
+Quite the tally for a midfielder, albeit nothing out-of-the-ordinary for Robben, who has hit at least 15 goals and assists combined in all but three of his nine full Bundesliga seasons to date.

-"I still feel very good and want to be at the top as long as possible," the former PSV Eindhoven, Chelsea and Real Madrid wide man said after announcing his retirement from international football following the Netherlands' failure to qualify for the 2018 World Cup.
+"I still feel very good and want to be at the top as long as possible," the former PSV Eindhoven, Chelsea and Real Madrid wide man said after announcing his retirement from international football in October 2017 on the back of the Netherlands' failure to qualify for the 2018 World Cup.

-"I'm 33 now.
-I'm playing at a top club in Europe and I want to concentrate on it now.
+"I'm playing at a top club in Europe and I want to concentrate on it now.
 The man of glass has lasted the longest."

 Joking aside, Robben was an impeccable servant for his country – 37 goals and 30 assists in 96 senior caps – and arguably the last genuinely world-class Dutch footballer.
-His decision to pass the baton at his vintage peak underlines the astute mind behind the enduring body.
+His decision to pass the baton at his vintage peak underlines the astute mind behind the enduring body; a combination that Bayern rewarded with a one-year contract extension in summer 2018.

-The numbers scarcely do Robben's influence justice, but 235 goals, 182 assists and 30 trophies is a laudable return for a player whose career has been interrupted by injury.
+The numbers scarcely do Robben's influence justice, but 241 goals, 190 assists and 32 trophies is a laudable return for a player - 35 in January! - whose career has been interrupted by injury.